Growing Tomatoes: From Seed to Sauce

 - Mulch to retain moisture

-- Inconsistent watering causes blossom end rot and cracking
+- Inconsistent watering causes blossom end rot and cracking.
+For a full routine, see How to Water a Vegetable Garden the Right Way

 Feeding